taltman/taltman.github.io/_posts/2020-03-03-technical-problems-COVID-primers.md

 ## Next Steps

-Thank you for reaching this far.
+Thank you for reading this far.
 My hope is that I can start up a conversation among scientists about how to design and validate candidate primer probes /in silico/, to allow for faster and more efficient wet-bench validation of the candidate primers.
 I hope this